 The importation of yoga to the West still continued at a trickle until Indra Devi opened her yoga studio in Hollywood in 1947.
 Since then, many more western and Indian teachers have become pioneers, popularizing hatha yoga and gaining millions of followers.
 Hatha Yoga now has many different schools or styles, all emphasizing the many different aspects of the practice.

-The yoga we see today has many forms and roughly fit within the Yang (dynamic, strength building) or Yin (calming, flexibility creating) categories.
+The yoga we see in the West has many forms and roughly fit within the Yang (dynamic) or Yin (more static) categories.
 The yin and yang complement each other as you need both the energising and calming in life.
 In the Yang category are forms like: Ashtanga, Vinyasa flow, Bikram and Power Yoga.
 In the Yin category: Iyengar, Hatha, Yin and Restorative Yoga.
+You also have Yin Yang yoga combining the two.

 It wasn't until I started attending classes regularly -3 times a week- that there was a shift.
-The physical movement became rhythmic, flowing with the breath as if it was a wave of energy; it transformed the practice into a moving meditation.
-That's when it started to have a bigger impact on my mind; if I could just bottle that feeling in Savasana (the final resting pose) where the body was light, the breath was deep and even, and the 'monkey mind' was temporarily tamed...
-I got stronger, felt calmer and more grounded.
+The physical movement became more natural and rhythmic, flowing with the breath as if it was a wave of energy; it transformed the practice into a moving meditation.
+That's when it started to have a bigger impact on my mind; if I could just bottle that feeling in Savasana (the final resting pose) where the body was light, the breath was deep and even, and the 'monkey mind' was (temporarily) tamed...
+I was stronger, felt calmer and more grounded.

 My yoga progress was interrupted by more surgery, of which the recovery was quick (as opposed to previous times where it had taken over a year).
-That's why I think yoga has made such a big impact on me; I saw how it dramatically aided my recovery.
-During the teacher training which followed, I learned about the 8-limbed path which taught me about the breath-work (pranayama) and that all the limbs work towards a deeper state of meditation (bliss).
+That's why I think yoga has made such a big impact on me; I saw how it aided my recovery; physically and emotionally.
+During the teacher training which followed, I learned about the 8-limbed path which taught me about the breath (pranayama) and that all the limbs work towards a deeper state of meditation towards our deepest essence (soul/spirit/bliss).
 So the physical aspect of yoga is there to prepare our bodies to be able to stay comfortable in a cross legged seated position for longer (without getting distracted by a painful hip or sore back) and for the breath to be even in order for the mind to be calm, and the single pointed focus allows us to go inward.
-It all centres around meditation, and meditation (mindfulness) is associated with a decreased volume of grey matter in the amygdala, a key stress-responding region of the brain.
+It all centres around meditation, and meditation (mindfulness) research has now shown, can decrease in the size of the amygdala; the key stress-responding region of the brain.

 Patanjali's 8-limbed path